What is the difference between beauty spas, medical aesthetic centres, and aesthetic clinics in Singapore?Aesthetic Medicine Skin, Hair & Nails

 A beauty spa is not a licensed clinic by the Ministry of Health.

 An aesthetic clinic has a Ministry of Health licence.
-All that means is that a MOH clinic needs to comply with the PHMC Act (Private Hospital & Medical Clinic Act) and regulations ie. types of treatments offer must be evidence-based, advertisements must be factual and supported by clinical evidence, and doctors doing treatments must be certified to perform certain procedures.
+All that means is that a Ministry of Health licensed clinic needs to comply with the Private Hospitals and Medical Clinics Act and regulations, i.e. types of treatments offer must be evidence-based, advertisements must be factual and supported by clinical evidence, and doctors doing treatments must be certified to perform certain procedures.

-So, hopefully the standard of practice and care for these clinics are enforced by MOH.
+So, hopefully the standard of practice and care for these clinics are enforced by the Ministry of Health.
 This however, does not apply to beauty spas or aesthetic centres.

 As for the claims made by the beauty spas, they do not have to be supported by clinical evidence.
 They can be anecdotal claims of effectiveness.
 Many such spas are commercially-driven.